-Below, we’ll be taking a closer look at BHPH lots, what they are, how they work and the various pros and cons associated with them.
-Let’s start with a clear definition as to what BHPH lots are.
+Below, we’ll look at how BHPH operations work and their pros and cons.
+Let’s start with a clear definition of what is a BHPH dealer.

-What are Buy Here Pay Here Car Lots?
+What is a Buy Here Pay Here Car Dealer

-In simple terms, buy here pay here car lots are a kind of dealership that handles the sale and financing of cars for customers totally in-house.
-Whereas many dealerships would look to outside finance provision, the BHPH lots don’t have to.
-They first emerged in the 1970s in the wake of the unfolding savings and loan crisis where growing numbers of people were struggling to get credit.
-The situation for many people back then wasn’t unlike the financial crisis of 2008.
+In simple terms, buy here pay here car lots are a kind of dealership that handles the sale and financing of cars for customers through in-house resources.
+This is in contrast to the many other dealerships that rely on third-party funding.
+BHPH dealers first emerged in the 1970s in the wake of the savings and loan crisis as more people struggled to get credit.
+It was a forerunner to the financial crisis of 2008.

 With unemployment on the rise and credit becoming increasingly hard to obtain, car dealerships faced a difficult situation.
-Their industry relied on credit since the majority of people didn’t have the kind of money necessary to buy a new car outright.
-What’s more, the price of cars was also rising as they became more sophisticated --- a trend that continues to this day.
+Their industry relies on credit since most people don’t have the kind of money necessary to outright buy a new car.
+What’s more, the price of cars was also rising as they became more sophisticated—a trend that continues today.

-With many potential customers dropping out of contention as outside finance companies refused to finance their purchases, car dealerships were losing a lot of business.
-This gave rise to the so-called buy here pay here (BHPH) car lots where customers with apparently poor credit history could get an in-house loan approved by the dealerships themselves.
-This kept car sales high, but how could this work?
-Can a regular car dealership afford to run on subprime finance in this way?
+With many potential customers dropping out of contention as outside finance companies refused to support their purchases, car dealerships lost business.
+This gave rise to the so-called buy here pay here (BHPH) car lots, where customers with poor credit could get an in-house loan approved by the dealerships.
+But how could this work?
+Can a car dealership afford to run its business this way?

 How Do Buy Here Pay Here Car Lots Work?

-As the name suggests, the basic idea behind BHPH lots is that a customer can choose a car they want on the lot and then have their finance approved (or not) entirely by the lot and not by an outside finance company.
+As the name suggests, the basic idea behind BHPH lots is that a customer chooses a car from the lot and then has their financing approved solely by the dealer, not an outside finance company.
 This not only speeds up the process but allows the car dealership more power and control over the success of each transaction.
-If the dealership is willing to lend, they can, and they are no longer constrained by the credit score of the particular customer nor the requirements of outside lenders.
+If the dealership is willing to lend, they are no longer constrained by the customer’s credit score nor the requirements of outside lenders.

-Besides the source of the finance contract, the other big difference between a BHPH dealership and a regular dealership is the interest rate, with the former having typically higher interest rates.
-Basically, the buy here pay here car lot knows that you can’t get credit elsewhere, and thus the offering is less than ideal.
+Besides the financing source, the other big difference between a BHPH dealership and a regular one is the loan’s interest rate, with the former usually offering higher interest rates.
+Basically, the BHPH lot knows some customers can’t get credit elsewhere and thus charge more.
 At least, that’s one way of looking at the situation.
-On the other side, a lower-than-ideal credit score does also present a higher financial risk for the lender, hence higher interest rates.
+On the other side, a lower-than-ideal credit score presents a higher financial risk for the lender, hence higher interest rates.
 It’s the same with virtually any kind of subprime lending model.

 Pros and Cons of Buy Here Pay Here Car Lots